 6. Umberto Boccioni, Portrait of My Sister Reading

-This is a very interesting painting from the pre-futurist period of Boccioni, when he became interested in the fin de siécle style of graphics and poster design.
+This is a very interesting painting from the pre-Futurist period of Umberto Boccioni when he became interested in the fin de siécle style of graphics and poster design.

 7. Fernand Khnopff, The White Mask

-This is a typical example of symbolist poetics, it shows a women’s face, intended as enigma.
+This is a typical example of Symbolist poetics, it shows a woman’s face, intended as an enigma.

-Around 1907 colour became Nolde’s preferred medium of expression.
-This floral mix echoes the impressionist tradition and pushes the subject to the limits of abstraction.
+Around 1907 color became Nolde’s preferred medium of expression.
+This floral mix echoes the Impressionist tradition and pushes the subject to the limits of abstraction.